RDLLab/posggym/docs/api/model.md

 .. autoattribute:: posggym.POSGModel.reward_ranges
 .. autoattribute:: posggym.POSGModel.is_symmetric

     Whether the environment is symmetric or not (is asymmetric).

     An environment is "symmetric" if the ID of an agent in the environment does not affect the agent in anyway (i.e. all agents have the same action and observation spaces, same reward functions, and there are no differences in initial conditions all things considered).
-Classic examples include Rock-Paper-Scissors, Chess, Poker.
+Classic examples include Rock-Paper-Scissors, Chess and Poker.
 In "symmetric" environments the same "policy" should do equally well independent of the ID of the agent the policy is used for.

     If an environment is not "symmetric" then it is "asymmetric", meaning that there are differences in agent properties based on the agent's ID.
 In "asymmetric" environments there is no guarantee that the same "policy" will work for different agent IDs.
 Examples include Pursuit-Evasion games, any environments where action and/or observation space differs by agent ID.